 Where do Yoga teachers tell you to breathe from?

-Where do you concentrate your mind when you're meditating?
-(Not all, but many kinds of meditation.)
+Where do you concentrate your mind when you’re meditating?
+(Not in all, but in many kinds of meditation.)

 Each of those questions is easy to understand when you understand Lung Yin.
 Of course, you need to know about Lung Qi as well so take a moment to check that too.